Does CBD Get You High?

 Because CBD is associated with the cannabis plant, you may assume that it’s illegal, however, that is not the case at the federal level.
 With the signing of the 2018 Farm Bill, Congress officially recognized industrial hemp as a distinct plant from marijuana, legalizing it for interstate trade and usage.
 This is partly because CBD does not get you high and partially due to the changing attitudes of Americans towards the many benefits cannabis plants can offer.
 Laws do vary on a state-by-state basis, so it’s important to consult with an expert if you’re unsure of the legality of CBD in your state.

 Order Premium CBD Online

 So, does CBD get you high?
 Not when you shop at CBD Choice.
-We only sell CBD products that are 100% THC free.
+We only sell CBD products that are either 100% THC free or contain only trace amounts of THC.
 If you have any questions about our products, CBD legality in your area, or anything else related to CBD, just call us between 9 a.m. and 5 p.m.
 PST to speak with one of our friendly experts.
 Shop the best selection of top-quality CBD products now.